JunedConnect/lab-ha-nginx/README.md

 ## Step 5: Set Up Status Page

+The status page will be used to monitor the availability of the backend servers and display whether they are online or offline.

 ### 5.1 Install Cron and Create Script

+On your **Status Page EC2 instance**, install cron if it is not installed:

 ```bash
 sudo yum install cronie -y